csath/react-native-config-reader/README.md

   - Add `using Config.Reader.RNConfigReader;` to the usings at the top of the file
   - Add `new RNConfigReaderPackage()` to the `List<IReactPackage>` returned by the `Packages` method

+## Troubleshooting

+### Problems with Proguard

+When Proguard is enabled (which it is by default for Android release builds), it can rename the BuildConfig Java class in the minification process and prevent `react-native-config-reader` from referencing it.
+To avoid this, add an exception to android/app/proguard-rules.pro:

+`-keep class com.yourNewPackage.BuildConfig { *; }`

+com.yourNewPackage should match the package value in your app/src/main/AndroidManifest.xml file.

+If using Dexguard, the shrinking phase will remove resources it thinks are unused.
+It is necessary to add an exception to preserve the build config package name.

+`-keepresources string/rn_config_reader_custom_package`

 ## License
 MIT License